 We are not very good at taking the Bible literally or taking God at His Word.
 Revival draws us deeply into a renewed sense of intimacy with Him that everything in our lives changes.

-Pentecost 2018 is a memorial day for us that reminds us what is available, and that the promise of God still stands, that God is still pouring out the vast ocean of His Spirit on everyone who will come before Him with faith, expectation and obedience.
-The Lord is doing something remarkable in this nation at this time the air is saturated with the anticipation of revival.
+Pentecost 2022 is a memorial day for us that reminds us what is available, and that the promise of God still stands, that God is still pouring out the vast ocean of His Spirit on everyone who will come before Him with faith, expectation and obedience.
+The Lord is doing something remarkable in this nation the air is saturated with the anticipation of revival.

 If you are thirsty, come and drink.